-- As discussed earlier, that in the endothermic process there is the requirement of energy in the form of heat, whereas in exothermic process energy is evolved or released.
+- As discussed earlier, in the endothermic process there is the requirement of energy in the form of heat, whereas in the exothermic process energy is evolved or released.

 - ΔH is positive, as heat is absorbed in the endothermic reaction, while in exothermic reaction ΔH is negative, as heat is evolved.

-- Few common examples of endothermic reaction are-conversion of ice into water vapour through boiling, melting or evaporation; breaking of the gas molecules; production of anhydrous salt from hydrate.
-Whereas formation of ice from water, burning of coal (combustion), the reaction between water and strong acid are the examples of exothermic reactions.
+- A few common examples of endothermic reactions are conversion of ice into water vapour through boiling, melting or evaporation; breaking of the gas molecules; production of anhydrous salt from hydrate.
+Whereas formation of ice from water, burning of coal (combustion), the reaction between water and strong acid are examples of exothermic reactions.